Last reviewed in September 2019 by Nikki Porges, a registered nurse in our Health at Hand team.

 Thank you for contacting the Health at Hand nurses.

 A swollen eyelid may indeed be a stye and can be very painful.
 It is a common condition.
 A person can have one or two styes in their lifetime.

-It is a small painful lump on the inside or the outside of the eye, so there are two types internal and external.
+A stye is a small painful lump on the inside or the outside of the eye, so there are two types internal and external.
 The eye may be watery and red.
 The vision is not usually affected.

 If it is on the outside of the eye it is often on or along the edge of the eye lid just above or under the eye lash.
-It is caused by staphylococcal bacteria which usually live on our skin and are harmless.
-However, sometimes they can cause and infection of

 Unfortunately there are no licensed eye drops or eye creams or ointments currently available that you can buy over the counter to treat a stye.

 Styes usually develop quickly over a few days and go within one to three weeks without any treatment.
 As a stye develops it often becomes filled with pus so forms a ‘head’.
 Once the ‘head’ appears the stye will burst within 3-4 days and the pus drains.
 The eye will then return to normal.